 - –The CA WARN Act, which lays out specific requirements for things like notice if certain employers are going to engage in mass layoffs, has been suspended temporarily.
 But there may still be requirements you need to abide by.
 If you’re in a position where you may need to lay off many employees, contact a lawyer for guidance.
 The federal WARN act is still in effect but does provide exemptions which may apply.

 - –Make sure you’re not violating rules that protect employees’ medical privacy.
+You are likely allowed to take temperature before allowing people to work; you may be allowed to require testing for COVID-19.
 Contact us for help about what you’re allowed to ask about, or ask them to do (like medical testing).

 - –If you lay someone off, you are obligated to give them their final paycheck, including any accrued vacation/PTO, on their final day.
 You do not have to pay out accrued sick leave.